Grade Level: grade 5

 1.02 Select key vocabulary critical to the text and apply

-appropriate meanings as necessary for comprehension.
+appropriate meanings as

 1.03 Increase reading and writing vocabulary through: